Nanette Hausman – Founder/Team Leader

 Corey Hausman was my best friend; a radiant, warm, kind soul.
 His genuine love for life and for others was contagious.
 The type of guy that made sure everyone felt included, especially me, the new kid who moved into the same neighborhood as him.
 We were attached at the hip, the Romeo and Juliet of Saugatuck Island (without all that foolish family feuding.)
 Corey was, and is, the best friend to have and my best friend.
 He would be so proud of this college safety initiative, and would be beaming over his mama’s dedication to making sure that everyone has a safe college experience like he deserved to have.

-I am an incoming freshman at Harvard College, planning on studying some blend of
+I am a freshman at Harvard College, planning to study a blend of

 chemistry, physics, economics, and government.
 I joined College911.net™ both knowing it was an excellent cause with lots of momentum and in hopes of getting an idea of how well I was suited to political work.
 My main focus is on liaising with officials and policymakers in the hope of passing legislation mandating transparency and openness surrounding college safety.